 For additional resources, we encourage you to check out the archives for the WSHS quarterly history journal, Columbia Magazine.
 You’ll find excellent articles associated with topics in our curriculum modules (e.g. Lewis and Clark, women’s suffrage, Chief Leschi, railroads).

 This exhibition is an updated version of a project created in association with the Tacoma Civil Rights Project.
-It is written for middle school aged readers, but appropriate for many different audiences.
+It is written for middle school-aged readers, but is appropriate for many different audiences.

 Developed to acknowledge the National Women’s Suffrage Centennial, this panel exhibition explores women fighting for and winning the right to vote in Washington State.
 Follow the link to request the printable exhibition for download.

 In this section, you will find the stories of Washington and its connections to the world.
 Offerings range from complete curriculum units to individual lesson plans and student activities.
 Curriculum units provide both background materials on specific historical subjects and standards-based projects and assessments.

 Browse the current selection of units below.